byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 # Hands-On Lab: DataOps with dbt Cloud

 The dbt adventure continues!
 This lab will build on the foundation we started in the previous assignment, focusing on some of the more advanced capabilities of dbt.
-In particular, we'll be exploring how dbt's functionality can support true _DataOps_, which allows a data team to provide and maintain reliable, trustworhy data assets.
+In particular, we'll be exploring how dbt's functionality can support true _DataOps_, which allows a data team to provide and maintain reliable, trustworthy data assets.
 This is, in many ways, the pinnacle of the modern data platform, and it's something that we've been building toward throughout the semester.

 ---

 ## Overview of the Lab

-Just as with the previous lab, I'm going to outline goal and major steps you'll be accomplishing in the assignment.
+Just as with the previous lab, I'm going to outline the goals and major steps you'll be accomplishing in the assignment.

-**Overall Goal**: We the data flows already in place from last week's assignment, we'll be learning about how dbt's testing framework and github integration enable data teams to ensure data integrity, collaborate on a shared code base, and provide continuous integration as the warehouse schema is iteratively improved.
+**Overall Goal**: With the data flows already in place from last week's assignment, we'll be learning about how dbt's testing framework and github integration enable data teams to ensure data integrity, collaborate on a shared code base, and provide continuous integration as the warehouse schema is iteratively improved.

 Here are the general steps you'll be following:
 1. First, we'll write a couple "analysis" models that will represent the _gold layer_ of our warehouse, providing a couple of analysis-oriented table structures that will serve as the motivation for ensuring that we can trust the output of our warehouse.